Verizon Wins Ruling in $9.5 Billion Lawsuit over Idearc Spinoff

 DALLAS, TX – In a bench trial conducted to determine the value of Idearc, Inc. at the time of its spin-off from Verizon in 2006, U.S. District Judge A. Joe Fish ruled that Idearc had a value of at least $12 billion and was solvent at the time of the transaction.
 This determination paved the way for Verizon’s likely success in a bankruptcy lawsuit brought by Idearc creditors who claimed the business was insolvent at the time of the deal.

-U.S. Bank N.A. v.
-Verizon Communications, et al., 3:10-CV-1842, U.S. District Court – Northern District of Texas, Dallas Division.
+The case is U.S. Bank N.A. v.
+Verizon Communications, et al., case number 3:10-CV-1842, in the U.S. District Court for the Northern District of Texas, Dallas Division.